Created:

 1. Intuition

-The algorithm working in a counterintuitive manner.
-It sorts the numbers on their lease significant digit first.
-Then, it sorts the numbers on their second significant digit next, and so on.
+The algorithm works in a counterintuitive way: it sorts numbers by their least significant digit first, then by the next digit, and so on.

 In order for radix sort to work correctly, the digit sorts must be stable.